Your Friend Chose Another Agent— Now What?Daniel Dobbs2025-03-05T20:08:49-08:00

 Leave the issue unaddressed if you can, though with close personal relationships, this can be difficult.

-Move on, and Accept Their Decision
+Move On, and Accept Their Decision

 While it may sting at first, you still have a professional image to uphold and pressuring any further would not be appropriate.
 Take some time to decompress, & do your best to keep this personal relationship healthy.